huggingface/diffusers/examples/advanced_diffusion_training/README.md

 SDXL's VAE is known to suffer from numerical instability issues.
 This is why we also expose a CLI argument namely `--pretrained_vae_model_name_or_path` that lets you specify the location of a better VAE (such as [this one](https://huggingface.co/madebyollin/sdxl-vae-fp16-fix)).

 ### DoRA training
-The advanced script now supports DoRA training too!
+The advanced script supports DoRA training too!
 > Proposed in [DoRA: Weight-Decomposed Low-Rank Adaptation](https://arxiv.org/abs/2402.09353), **DoRA** is very similar to LoRA, except it decomposes the pre-trained weight into two components, **magnitude** and **direction** and employs LoRA for _directional_ updates to efficiently minimize the number of trainable parameters.
 The authors found that by using DoRA, both the learning capacity and training stability of LoRA are enhanced without any additional overhead during inference.